Incremental publish could use the wrong primary.xml during fast-forward publish

 - The distributor changed to use the repomd information to locate existing files for fast forward.

-#24 Updated by mhrivnak about 4 years ago
+#24 Updated by mhrivnak over 4 years ago

 bmbouter, jortel, tteresch and I just talked through this problem.